paphko/mmm-openhabfloorplan/README.md

-# Magic Mirror Module: mmm-weatherchart
+# Magic Mirror Module: mmm-openhabfloorplan
-This [MagicMirror2](https://github.com/MichMich/MagicMirror) module allows you to show a weather diagram provided by http://www.yr.no
+This [MagicMirror2](https://github.com/MichMich/MagicMirror) module allows you to show a floorplan of your house / apartment with the current state of lights, window contacts, and labels provided by a running [openhab](http://www.openhab.org/) server (only version 1.x tested so far).
+Unlike most other modules, the data can be pushed from the openhab server via the [http binding](https://github.com/openhab/openhab/wiki/Http-Binding) to the magic mirror, so state changes are immediately shown.

 Example is shown in the pictures of this [blog post](https://paphko.blogspot.de/2016/01/magic-mirror-openhab.html).